redblade7/bxfortunes/README.md

 The original BitchX source material is Copyright (c) 1990-2014, Michael Sandroff et al. and is licensed under the New BSD License.

-All other material is Copyright (c) 2017, redblade7 and is licensed under the FreeBSD License.
+All other material is Copyright (c) 2017, redblade7 and is also licensed under the New BSD License.

 See LICENSE for more information.